 If you have income protection insurance, you could get money every month to help cover your outgoings if you’re unable to work because you’re ill or injured.

 It’s meant to replace some of your lost earnings, helping you pay essential bills like your rent or mortgage, childcare bills, or your phone contract.
 It also means you and any loved ones can carry on living life as normally as possible.

-And income protection insurance isn’t just about the money – you’ll also get support such as access to physio or rehabilitation services to help you bounce back and start earning again.
+And income protection insurance isn’t just about the money – you’ll also get support such as access to rehabilitation services to help you bounce back and start earning again.

 So, do you need income protection insurance?